Indian app seeks to save lives by matching blood donors with patients

 “The apps are effective in smaller groups,” said Neelam Nijhara of the Federation of Bombay Blood Banks, a charity connecting 47 blood banks in the city of Mumbai.

-“But we don’t how many people are actually responding to these innovations and donating blood, which is still a challenge, despite camps being organised and awareness programmes.”
+“But we don’t how many people are actually responding to these innovations and donating blood, which is still a challenge, despite camps being organized and awareness programs.”

 Lalwani points to the fact that 60 percent of the blood requests on the app were from small towns and villages.